libjohn/delme_booktest/README_bookdown-howto.md

 tinytex::install_tinytex()
 ```

+3. Clone your customized GitHub repository (https://github.com/DukeStatSci)
-3. Create a test Bookdown Book (Book Tab > Build Book).
-Your test book shuold build without errors
+3. Create a test Bookdown Book:  `Book Tab > Build Book`.
+Your test book should build without errors
-4. Develop your analysis; compose and orchestrate your HTML book (ignore PDF for now)
+4. Develop your analysis; compose and orchestrate your HTML book.
+Ignore PDF for now

 ## Tips
 1. In bookdown, each chapter is an Rmd file found in the project root.  (index.Rmd, 01, 02, ...
 999999)